isomerpages/govtech-stp/pages/FAQtech.md

 #### 1. I am unable to select my desired entry date during application.
 Why?

-Please note the following application windows for **Vaccinated Travel Passes (VTP)**.
-Travellers not entering Singapore during the following date ranges should come back on a later date to apply:
-- VTP (Land) applications are open for travellers intending to enter Singapore **3-60 days after today**.
-To cater for unforeseen circumstances, a VTP (Land) is valid for entry up to 14 calendar days after the traveller’s chosen date of entry.
-- VTP (Air) applications are open for travellers intending to enter Singapore **3-60 days after today**.
-To cater for unforeseen circumstances, a VTP (Air) is valid for entry up to 14 calendar days after the traveller’s chosen date of entry.

-**For other entry approval and Safe Travel Pass applications**, prospective travellers/applicants will only be able to select entry dates **3 to 60 days** after today.
+Prospective travellers/applicants will only be able to select entry dates up to 60 days from the date of application.

 Entry into Singapore is staggered to manage COVID-19 importation risk.
-If there are no available entry dates, please try applying again one week later.
+If there are no available entry dates, please come back another day to try again when more entry dates are available.
 If the alternative entry dates remain unavailable, you may wish to defer your travel plans until the situation has stabilised.

 <div id="amendment"></div>